-What’s another way to say the number 12?
-One dozen.
-That’s how many ways we’ve found to add some fun into your every day and teach the kiddos math concepts, too.
+If your problem is getting the kids to enjoy learning all about numbers, we’ve got 11 solutions.
+That’s how many cool math games we’ve found to add fun into your every day and teach the kiddos how to add and subtract, too.
 From LEGO fractions to hopscotch, there’s more than one way to count it out.
 Read on for the ideas.

 1. Measurement Exploration Center